LorenzoMauri/LorenzoMauri/README.md

 nice to meet you - I'm a Data Scientist with a strong statistical background.

 What do I like most ?
-Really excited by challenges and new things to learn, doing sports both swimming and playing basketball :basketball:
+Really excited by challenges and new things to learn, doing sports such as basketball :basketball:

+### Education

+:books:  *Data Science MSc, [Università degli studi di Milano-Bicocca](https://www.unimib.it/), Italy* :it:

+:books:  *Statistics and Economics BSc, [Università degli studi di Milano-Bicocca](https://www.unimib.it/), Italy* :it:

 ### What I am working on

-:books:  *Data Science MSc, [Università degli studi di Milano-Bicocca](https://www.unimib.it/), Italy* :it: ( I have been writing my dissertation)

 :computer: *Working at a company based in [Lecco](https://en.wikipedia.org/wiki/Lecco),  Italy* :it:
 - Data Visualization